 1. Can my budget include funds for the PI’s salary?

 Yes.
 A PI must have effort but it can be cost shared.
-If cost shared, a letter of approval is required from the department chair/director and the college dean.
+If cost shared, a letter of approval is required from the department chair/director.

 2. Is there a limit on salary support?

 3. Can I include a letter of support from a key collaborator?